Konkan Railway zone: Track doubling

 According to a study by the railway, track doubling is possible on about 324 km which runs on the plains.
 Several stretches on the 756.25 km line can be converted to double track, such as the 47 km line from Roha to Veer, which is now doubled.
 The 63 km stretch between Udupi and Mangalore is another candidate.
-The 88 km track from Madure to Vaibhavwadi Road is entirely flat terrain and can easily be converted into Double Track.
-The 75.75 km track from Panvel Junction to Roha has been doubled.
+The 88 km track from Vaibhavwadi Road to Madure is entirely flat terrain and can easily be converted into Double Track.